What’s the Difference Between B2B and B2C, and Why Does It Matter?

 B2B versus B2C Sales

 A business-to-business (B2B) sale is more complex than its consumer counterpart, the business-to-consumer (B2C) sale.
-It takes longer for you to close a B2B deal than to sell something directly to a customer.
+It takes you longer to close a B2B deal than to sell directly to a customer.

 Before making any commitments, you must understand your product's features and how they benefit your clients.
 The same goes for service offerings—you need to know what makes your firm different from other vendors.